Exploring The USS Fort Lauderdale, A Ship Whose Design Has A Rough Past

 The first LPD-class ship, the USS San Antonio, was christened in July 2003.
 It was a floating symbol of the new Navy.
 And it was a calamity of misadventures.

-The ship righted itself, and McKnight found his way to the bridge.
+McKnight found his way to the bridge.
 He found a crew in search mode.
-Anyone who had been on the deck had been tossed into the sea.
+Anyone who had been on the inflatable boat had been tossed into the sea.
 They never found one of them: 34-year-old Engineman 1st Class Theophilus K. Ansong died in those nil seas, his body never recovered.

 As the Navy was discovering ruinous flaws in the LPD design, sister ships to the San Antonio set sail.
 Due to 2,600 documented problems, the USS New Orleans required two years, or 400,000 hours, of repairs.
 The USS New York had so many issues that the Navy declared any pipe welders who had worked on it no longer certified to build warships.
 And the USS Green Bay had catastrophic mechanical issues with its steering system, requiring lengthy repairs.